 Need Help Dealing With Your Family Member’s Substance Abuse Over The Holidays?
 Call Us

-Here at the Florida House Experience, we know that substance abuse impacts more than the addict; it affects the entire family.
+Here at FHE Health, we know that substance abuse impacts more than the addict; it affects the entire family.
 Our Family Program offers support and guidance for family members through workshops, family dynamics classes, and one-on-one sessions with our team of skilled, compassionate addiction counselors.

 We’re available 24 hours a day, 7 days a week to take your call.
 Don’t spend another holiday season wondering how you’ll handle substance abuse in your family.
 We’ll help you learn how to be supportive, without enabling the addict in your life.